confluence/python-textbok/python_notes/Selection_Control_Statements.rst

 In the last chapter, you were introduced to the concept of flow of control: the sequence of statements that the computer executes.
 In procedurally written code, the computer usually executes instructions in the order that they appear.
 However, this is not always the case.
 One of the ways in which programmers can change the flow of control is the use of selection control statements.

-In this chapter you will learn about selection statements, which allow a program to choose when to execute certain instructions.
+In this chapter we will learn about selection statements, which allow a program to choose when to execute certain instructions.
 For example, a program might choose how to proceed on the basis of the user's input.
 As you will be able to see, such statements make a program more versatile.

 We will also look at different kinds of programming errors and discuss strategies for finding and correcting them.